 Begin by looking the course up on the Class Schedule.
 Click on the CRN to find a course description and to see what the prerequisites might be and what other restrictions might apply.
 To get a more in-depth idea of what the course entails, find a syllabus for the course by contacting either the department housing the course or a professor currently teaching it.
 Looking at the class and professor rankings online might help, but they usually only reflect the opinion of students who really liked the class or really didn't like it.
-It is almost always better to make your decision based on what interests you.
+It is almost always better to make your decision based on what interests you and what teaching style best fits you rather than what other students think.